In Him Ministries:

 Christ redeemed us from the law’s curse.

-Galatians 3:13, “Christ redeemed us from the curse of the law by becoming a curse for us — for it is written, “Cursed is everyone who is hanged on a tree”
+Galatians 3:13, “Christ redeemed us from the curse of the law by becoming a curse for us.
+For it is written: “Cursed is everyone who is hung on a tree.”

-The Law was added 430 years after Abraham.
+The Old Covenant Law was added 430 years after God made His covenant with Abraham.

-Galatians 3:17, “This is what I mean: the law, which came 430 years afterward, does not annul a covenant previously ratified by God, so as to make the promise void.”
+Galatians 3:17, “What I mean is this: The law that came 430 years later does not revoke the covenant previously established by God, so as to nullify the promise.”

 God’s promise comes to us by faith, not by keeping the law.